-Even though many sales teams and their customers are gradually returning to the office, regular face-to-face interactions are probably many months off.
 The Covid-19 ‘compelling event’ has forced organisations to rapidly change their business approaches and most organisations have found that they can survive perfectly well with a more flexible approach.
 Indeed, many are currently re-evaluating whether their expensive office space could be rationalised to help pay for the costs incurred over the last few months…

 So – what does this mean for sales professionals?

 Well – let’s start with the obvious – salespeople no longer have the benefit of meeting and connecting face to face.
 Whilst this is nothing new to product-based telephone sales teams, highly-paid, solution salespeople are now faced for the first time, with finding new ways to develop relationships and trust – often via Zoom calls and emails.
 In doing so, they are already finding that they need to fundamentally adapt the way they prepare for, engage in, and follow up on customer conversations and selling opportunities.
-Whilst there are some challenges here, there are also real opportunities for those sales teams who can quickly adapt and refine their approach!
+And whilst there are some challenges here, there are also real opportunities for those sales teams who can quickly adapt and refine their approach.

-In the last 3 months we have been working closely with several of our clients’ sales teams as they work their way through this maze – we have run virtual skills workshops and coaching sessions, have developed revised sales playbooks for the new virtual world and consulted on how best to re-organise their teams.
+In the last 3 months we have been working closely with several of our clients sales teams as they work their way through this maze – we have run virtual skills workshops and coaching sessions, have developed revised sales playbooks for the new virtual world and consulted on how best to re-organise their teams.
 This short article is an immediate reflection on some of the issues they are facing and offers some thoughts as to what the top sales teams are doing to be successful.

 Some of the issues…